making/lift-and-shift-workshop/README.md

 Main flow is following:

 1. Make your app 5 factors enabled
-2. Use extern the authentioncation functionality (ex.
+2. Extern the authentioncation functionality (ex.
 OpenID Connect provider)
 3. Put a gateway in front of your app
 4. Develop a new API behind the gateway as a greenfield app